 At no other time in history has the ability for people to connect to information been so seamless.
 Smartphones and portable mobile devices enable almost entirely connected generations to share their personal narratives and stories in ways that continue to evolve as new smartphone technologies and applications arrive.

-With such a high level of smartphone saturation that is likely to grow as people become increasingly used to a near-constant connection to the information and activities they seek online, it’s up to businesses to adapt and keep up with the times.
+With such a high level of smartphone saturation that is likely to grow as people become increasingly used to a near-constant connection to the information and activities they seek online, it’s up to businesses to adapt in order to keep up with the connected generation.

 More People Than Ever Use Smartphones to Stay Connected